Post-Pandemic Nature Fix - Places to reconnect with Nature 26 - 50

 With online schooling, lock-down restrictions and access to their friends only via gaming, it is safe to say that your child is spending a large proportion of their day in front of a screen.
 Don’t beat yourself up about it either - it has happened to us all.
 Yet, once the restrictions are relaxed further we will need to get our children out of a lock-down routine that serves a purpose but will be no longer required or beneficial.
 Prepare for a battle - as those devices, apps and games are designed to be addictive!

 Let’s face it - too much time in front of the screen has increased dramatically since the pandemic., especially for children.
 It has become so extreme that many kids spend very little in nature and most of it indoors.
 Students I teach admitted to spending 4 to 5 hours a day in front of a screen on average even before Covid-19 and the lock-downs.
 If screen time stays the same then it will mean that this generation of children will be the first to have a disconnect with nature.
 This crisis already has a name: Nature deficit disorder.

 Finding time to go for a walk in nature is hugely beneficial for children.
 Researchers have found that time in nature can improve your child’s happiness, learning, sleep and self-esteem.
 Also, studies are consistently suggesting that kids who play outside are often smarter, happier, more attentive, and less anxious than kids who spend more time indoors.

-The W.H.O. has described the current situation as a series of CRISES and is very concerned with children's inactivity and lack of time in nature.
+The W.H.O. has described the current situation as a crisis and is very concerned with children's inactivity and lack of time in nature.
 Here is a brief summary of how time in nature helps children:

 Confidence - Letting your child choose how they play in nature means that have the power to control their own actions - it has a lot less structure than most types of indoor play.
 It builds confidence and responsibility.
 This is an opportunity for your child to try new things, to develop new skills, and test themselves in unique ways such as climbing a tree.